-Have you ever wondered how to save money each month?
+Have you ever wondered if there are budget cutting ideas to help save you money each month?
 If you answered yes, than we have something in common!
 I want to share with you today how I cut my budget by 20% with just 3 steps!

 I have always been a frugal person – not cheap – just frugal!
 By this I mean, looking for the best deals, couponing when we were beginning the vineyard, (John took a paper route to make ends meet so I had access to all the leftover Sunday coupons!), writing all our expenditures down in my budget book….